Law School Case Brief

 Government officials performing discretionary functions generally are shielded from liability for civil damages insofar as their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known.

-The Court found that Harlow and Butterfield were entitled to some form of immunity from suits for damages.
-The Court held that Harlow and Butterfield were entitled to qualified immunity that would be defeated if they knew or reasonably should have known that the action violated Fitzgerald’s constitutional rights or if the action was taken with malicious intention to cause a deprivation of respondent's constitutional rights.
-As such, the judgment denying petitioners' immunity defense was vacated and remanded.
+In performing discretionary functions, petitioners were generally shielded from liability for civil damages insofar as their conduct did not violate clearly established statutory or constitutional rights of which a reasonable person would have had knowledge.
+The court found that petitioners were entitled to some form of immunity from suits for damages.
+The court held that petitioners were entitled to qualified immunity that would be defeated if they knew or reasonably should have known that the action violated respondent's constitutional rights or if the action was taken with malicious intention to cause a deprivation of respondent's constitutional rights.

 Access the full text case